anki-geo/ultimate-geography/CONTRIBUTING.md

 ## Translation sources

-When Wikipedia in a given language is not sufficently exhaustive to support the translation of this deck, additional sources may be used.
+When Wikipedia in a given language is not sufficiently exhaustive to support the translation of this deck, additional sources may be used.
 This section references such sources, as well as any stylistic choices made by translators.

 ### Norwegian Bokmål